-Being such a book worm, it was difficult for me to whittle my favourite 'self-help' books down to just ten for this post.
-However, these titles have made a significant impact on my life and how I think, behave and perform; I hope you enjoy them too.
+Being such a book worm, it was difficult for me to whittle my favourite self help books down to just ten for this blog post.
+However, these books have made a significant impact on my life and how I think, behave and perform; I hope you enjoy them too.

 1. Evolve Your Brain: The Science of Changing Your Mind, Dr Joe Dispenza

-Neurologist Joe Dispenza combines his in-depth scientific studies and knowledge on the human brain with in-depth experience on how we can change the way we think.
+Neurologist Joe Dispenza combines his in-depth scientific studies and knowledge on the human brain with his broad experience on how we can change the way we think.

 He shows it is truly possible to create a new Self through changing the mind.